stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (aoneill2-stat6250): How does a variable end up "missing" in concatenating files?
 - Question (yyan11−stat6250): How to read the concatenated data sets?
 - Answer (yyan11−stat6250):  The concatenated data sets are read sequentially, in the order in which they are listed in the SET statement.
+- Question (cyuan10-stat6250): What is the benefit of using interleaving data step and when do you gain an advantage when using it?

 [Course Textbook Chapter 12, Problem 5]
-- Question (cyuan10-stat6250): What is the difference with Match-merging vs. using one-to-one merge with sort?
-And how is missing values dealt with?
 * *Question (aalshehry−stat6250):* What is the best way to combine multiple datasets which have a primar-key variable?
 - Question (akumar30−stat6250): Can we merge the two datasets with multiple common variables in single SAS Procedure by specifying multiple variable names in BY statement?
 - Question (yzhu12-stat6250): When we read a single data set, which command do we use to specify the data set to be read?